 Educational Psychology & Research

-Alison A. Happel-Parkins, Ph.D., Georgia State University (2011).
+Alison A. Happel-Parkins, Ph.D., Associate Professor, Georgia State University (2011).
 Qualitative methodology; Post-structural, post-colonial, and feminist theories; Ecojustice and ecofeminist education.

-Leigh M. Harrell-Williams, Ph.D., Virginia Polytechnic Institute and State University (2009).
-Statistics and quantitative research methods; instrument development; Rasch, IRT and SEM applications with educational and psychological data; K-12 math teacher efficacy to teach statistics (Self Efficacy to Teach Statistics (SETS)); assessment of behavioral and emotional risk in K-12 students.
+Leigh M. Harrell-Williams, Ph.D., Assistant Professor, Virginia Polytechnic Institute and State University (2009).
+Statistics and quantitative research methods; instrument development; Rasch, IRT and SEM applications with educational and psychological data; K-12 math teacher efficacy to teach statistics (Self Efficacy to Teach Statistics [SETS]); assessment of behavioral and emotional risk in K-12 students.

-Karen Westerman Kitchens, Ph.D., University of Memphis (2016).
+Karen Westerman Kitchens, Ph.D., Visiting Assistant Professor, University of Memphis (2016).
 Mixed methods research; program evaluation and analysis; research interest includes successful retention and completion of first generation college students.

-Christian E. Mueller, Ph.D., University of Kentucky (2006).
+Christian E. Mueller, Ph.D., Associate Professor, University of Kentucky (2006).
 Developmental trajectories of intrapersonal, interpersonal and environmental factors influencing achievement motivation in at-risk students (e.g., adolescents, gifted, minority); Measurement issues (e.g., Rasch modeling) in education and psychology. **Please note that Dr. Mueller is not accepting new students at this time

-Susan Naomi Nordstrom, Ph.D., University of Georgia (2011).
+Susan Naomi Nordstrom, Ph.D., Associate Professor, University of Georgia (2011).
 Poststructural and post humanist theories, onto-epistemology, Deleuze, feminist new materialism, qualitative research methodology.

-Karen Weddle-West, Ph.D., University of Tennessee, Konxville (1982).
+Karen Weddle-West, Ph.D., Professor, University of Tennessee, Konxville (1982).
 Cultural diversity; Minority teachers; Child psychology; Infant development; Adolescent pregnancy; At-risk children.
 Provost of the University of Memphis. **Please note that Dr. Weddle- West is not accepting new students at this time

-Denise L. Winsor, Ph.D., University of Nevada, Las Vegas (2008).
+Denise L. Winsor, Ph.D., Associate Professor, University of Nevada, Las Vegas (2008).
 Child development; Development in context; Early epistemological thinking; Technology in preschool-age children.
 Teacher beliefs and the use of strategies for high-order thinking.
-Liason for undergraduate programs.

-Chia-chen Yang, Ph.D., University of Wisconsin, Madison (2014).
+Chia-chen Yang, Ph.D., Assistant Professor, University of Wisconsin, Madison (2014).
 Adolescent development; Social media use, social relationships, and identity development among youth.